guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 7f941aed9eea2d41f309ae73df50ff4bcb852c85 c186c1ab4c6e13ac8790fdac7f2ce5212e3afb28
 ```

-Let\'s check some of the commits and what those have been changed to - let\'s take the first commit id from the list, navigate to the Git repo folder and check how the initial commit looks like with ```git show```:
+Let's check some of the commits and what those have been changed to - let's take the first commit id from the list, navigate to the Git repo folder and check how the initial commit looks like with ```git show```:

 ``` cmd
 PS C:\Playground\test-cleanup\demo-projects.git> git show 08b6925